 It’s March and the march is on.
 Let the travel season begin.
 Where will you go this year, now that measures have loosened up considerably?
 Maybe you want to go to a concert, a remote island or some other place on your bucket list.

 It’s also an emotional choice.
 Sometimes it’s a matter of elimination (the preverbal bucket list).
 My daughter-in-law’s mother has been to some 147 countries.
 She has a detailed map of the world in her office with pins on every city she has visited.
 It’s impressive.
 She has been to Africa 10 times.
 As I said, traveling is an emotional experience.

 Do you want to sign on with a group of strangers for a tour?
 Would you prefer to travel with a friend?
 Do you prefer to travel solo?
 There are so many choices!

-My boyfriend and I experienced our Cuba travel with a map and Airbnb stays.
+Years ago, my boyfriend and I experienced Cuba with a map and Airbnb stays.
 It worked out beautifully, but you have to have lots of patience.
 We made hundreds of decisions and sometimes it was exhausting.
 Fortunately, it was also invigorating.

 My Colombia trip, with my daughter-in-law’s mother, was booked with a group package and it was easy, flawless and truly one of the best trips I’ve ever had.
 She said so, too, and she should know.

 Boomers spend decades working toward retirement and an easier and freer life.
 Travel for Boomers has always been a ubiquitous rite of passage for their future.